aabudu16/ios-control-flow-lab/README.md

 - No parentheses around the conditions
 - No opening and closing brackets in each of the cases
-- No default case in the switch statement
+- No default case in the switch statement  //   ~ Will Print
 - No print statement right outside the switch statement

 ***